jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-13-audits-and-assessments.md

 - Conducted by third-party auditors or regulators
 - Required for regulatory compliance (PCI DSS, HIPAA, ISO standards)
 - Provide objectivity, certification, and external accountability
+- **External Audit:** systematic evaluation carried out by external entities to assess an organization's information systems and controls
+	- data protection, network security, access controls, incident response
+	- the aim of an external audit is to uncover deficiencies in policies and controls to ensure alignment with diverse regulatory standards
+		- GDPR, HIPAA, PCI DSS
+- **External Assessment:** detailed analysis conducted by independent entities to identify vulnerabilities and risks
+	- risk assessment, vulnerability assessment, threat assessment
+	- **regulatory compliance:** objective that organizations aim to reach in adherence to applicable laws, policies, and regulations
+		- compliance involves adhering to industry-specific requirements (e.e., HIPAA and PCI DSS) and broader regulations like GDPR
+	- **examination:** comprehensive security infrastructure inspections that conducted externally
+		- examinations review policies, procedures, and controls, and address weaknesses
+		- industry-specific examinations can also arise based on sector regulations
+	- **Independent Third-party Audit:** offers validation of security practices, fostering trust with customers, stakeholders, and regulatory authorities
+		- GDPR and PCI DSS mandate regular third-party independent audits as part of compliance obligations for organizations

 ---